 Tax time seems to come around quickly each year, and it’s easy to leave things until the last minute.
-Forgetting to submit your tax return late can be a costly process.
+But submitting your tax return late can be a costly process.

 Avoid getting into trouble with HMRC and give our guide a read to make sure you don’t miss a deadline.

 Why do I need to submit a tax return?

 Your return is used to report details of your income, any capital gains and to claim for tax allowances.
 As a member of the CIS, you’re responsible for submitting your finances to HMRC.
 This includes details about your earnings and any expenses.